Zack Snyder's Justice League: Theatrical version

-Snyder left Justice League that May, while producer Deborah Snyder, his wife, also departed soon after.
+Snyder left Justice League that May, and producer Deborah Snyder, his wife, left shortly after.
 A source claimed in February 2018 that Snyder was quietly fired by the studio approximately three months prior to the public announcement of his departure.
 Whedon later assumed full control over production, although Snyder retained directorial credit.
 Whedon added nearly 80 pages to the script, and Wagner estimates that Whedon's cut uses only about 10% of the footage that Snyder shot.
 Composer Tom Holkenborg completed his film score before being replaced by Danny Elfman halfway through post-production.
-The scenes that Whedon wrote or re-shot for the theatrical release featured a brighter tone and more humor, and reduced the level of violence seen in Snyder's darker direction.
+The scenes that Whedon wrote or re-shot for the theatrical release featured a brighter tone and more humour, and reduced the level of violence seen in Snyder's darker direction.
 To meet the mandated runtime, more than 90 minutes of Snyder's footage was removed, but the result still adhered to the basic outline of the story.
 While the initial cut was poorly received by test audiences, the early screening of Whedon's cut scored as high as Wonder Woman (2017), so Warner Bros. decided to move forward with it.
 Later in February 2021, an anonymous Warner Bros. executive stated that even the studio did not like the "stupefying" changes in Whedon's version, they were reluctant to criticize it and thus decided to proceed with it.